-We have one really Frog Family tip regarding the Magic Morning or Extra Magic Hour: If you are going to take advantage of the Magic Morning or Extra Magic Hour, make sure to be at the entrance at least 30 minutes ahead of the early opening time.
+We have one really important Frog Family tip regarding the Magic Morning or Extra Magic Hour: Arrive early!
+For Magic Morning, arrive at least 30 minutes ahead of early opening time.
+For Extra Magic Hour, arrive at least 15 minutes ahead of early opening time.
 Because lots of people take advantage of the benefit, you don't want to spend that first hour of early opening waiting to get into the park!

 * Subject to capacity, cancellation and other restrictions.

 When Deciding Which Disneyland Ticket, Should You Purchase a Park Hopper?